doctorfree/kitty-control/README.md

-    'title <tab title>' Sets the Kitty tab title to "tab title" Quote tab titles which contain spaces, e.g. "This Is My Tab Title" Use '-m <match>' to specify the tab to match 'tran [opacity]' Sets the Kitty background opacity to 0.8 Can use 'tran', 'opacity', 'trans' or 'transparent' Specify a second argument to set a custom background opacity:
+    'title <tab title>' Sets the Kitty tab title to "tab title" Quote tab titles which contain spaces, e.g. "This Is My Tab Title" Use '-m <match>' to specify the tab to match 'tools' Installs 'figlet' and 'ranger' if not already present 'tran [opacity]' Sets the Kitty background opacity to 0.8 Can use 'tran', 'opacity', 'trans' or 'transparent' Specify a second argument to set a custom background opacity: